The B404 and B402 have been deprecated. The recommended replacement is the B404X.

 - Bluetooth 5: 2 Mbps, 1 Mbps, 500 Kbps, 125 Kbps

 - Supports DSP instructions, HW accelerated Floating Point Unit (FPU) and encryption functions

 - Up to +8 dBm TX power (down to -20 dBm in 4 dB steps)

 - 24 mixed signal GPIO (8 x Analog, 8 x PWM), UART, I2C, SPI

 - Two on-module U.FL connectors for external antennas

 - RoHS compliant (lead-free)

 3V3 is used to supply power to nRF52840, logic ICs, memory, etc..
 The 3V3 input voltage range is between 3V to 3.6V DC, but 3.3V is recommended.
-Make sure that the supply can handle at least 150 mA, however it may need to be larger than that if you have additional 3.3V peripherals on your base board to allow for compatibility with future modules.
+Make sure that the supply can handle a minimum of 150 mA, however we recommend a minimum of 500 mA supplied from your base board to allow for compatibility with future modules.

 We do not recommend using a single 3.6V supply for both VCC and 3V3 as the cellular modem performance may be lower below 3.7V.
 Use two separate regulators for best results.